GAGGIUINO/gaggiuino.github.io/docs/accessories/tofnled.md

 Flash core (the MCU) with the applicable binary (.bin) file per [MCU Flashing](guides-stm32/mcu-flashing.md).

+Select a color and intensity via WebUI or on the screen (certain combinations of colors and themes may reduce control visibility on the screen)

 <!-- tab:Gen 2 -->
 Create a file in the project folder called "extra_defines.ini"
 The exact contents of the file depend on your system build, but it will look something like this (green lines are commented out and inactive).